amedeos/amedeos.github.io/_drafts/2019-01-07-install-gentoo-with-luks-lvm-and-systemd.md

 ---
 layout: post_toc
-title:  "How to install Gentoo with LUKS and systemd"
+title:  "How to install Gentoo with LUKS LVM and systemd"
 date:   2019-01-07 20:36:44 +0100
 toc: true
 categories: [gentoo]